sy1009kang/sy1009kang.github.io/_publications/2010-10-01-paper-title-number-2.md

 collection: publications
 category: manuscripts
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'In this paper, we introduce AVAGENTs, AI-powered virtual avatars that replicate users' verbal and nonverbal cues from recordings of past meetings.
-Avagents can interpret meeting context and generate appropriate responses to questions posed by asynchronous viewers.'
+excerpt: "In this paper, we introduce AVAGENTs, AI-powered virtual avatars that replicate users' verbal and nonverbal cues from recordings of past meetings.
+Avagents can interpret meeting context and generate appropriate responses to questions posed by asynchronous viewers."
 date: 2025-10-02
 venue: 'IEEE Transactions on Visualization and Computer Graphics'
 #slidesurl: 'https://academicpages.github.io/files/slides2.pdf'